blues/app-accelerators/README.md

 # Blues Application Accelerators

-A collection of high-quality purpose-built IoT reference applications.
+Fully documented reference applications for assembling Notecard- and Notehub-powered solutions.

+Browse the accelerators at **[blues.dev/accelerators](https://blues.dev/accelerators)**.

-## What is this?
+## What is an accelerator?

 At Blues we are making wireless IoT easier for developers and more affordable for all.
-This list of app accelerators is intended to help you get new IoT projects up and running quickly.
+This collection of app accelerators is intended to help you get new Notecard- and Notehub-powered projects up and running quickly.

 Each accelerator: